here-wallet/here-website/articles/inscriptions.md

 ## Important

+- Do not close the mint window until it is finished.
-Always do your reserch before every such mint and keep in mind that the cost of gas can go up!
+- Always do your reserch before every such mint and keep in mind that the cost of gas can go up!

 Join our community:
 > [**Discord**](https://discord.gg/AfB5cvtFXH)